aodn/data-services/AODN/AODN-WAVE-DM/MHL/README.txt

 Also reads in historical information stored in csv file located under History.
 Input data stored in files called either *.TXT or *_new.txt under /TXTFILESprocess file run :
 ./process_MHLwave_from_txt.py  "/vagrant/tmp/MHL/TXTFILES/*_new.txt"
+- Attention to run it with .TXT and .txt

 Procedure is the same for temperature data excepc that no information is inputed for original netcdfs